 At What Age To Start Lessons?

 Children naturally respond to the sound of music in voice or instruments or recordings from in the womb.
-From 0 to 3 years old, it consists mainly of play, discovery and exploration with instruments like a xylophone.
-From ages 3 and up, more formal piano studies can take place as their fingers are large enough and strong enough to push down the keys.
-I take children usually from around the age of 4 ( though I have one 3 1/2 year old who is doing fantastically well.) through teenagers and adults.
-If the child can sing the ABC song, and order the letters properly, then we can do some great things.
+From 0 to 4 years old, it consists mainly of play, discovery and exploration with instruments like a xylophone.
+From ages 4 and up, more formal piano studies can take place as their fingers are large enough and strong enough to push down the keys.
+I take children usually from around the age of 4 through teenagers.
+If your child can sing the ABC song, and order the letters properly, then we can do some great things.
 I’ve written a more detailed blog post about the proper age to start music lessons.

 Before this age, I would highly recommend Music Together of Park Slope where we had our son for several years.
 I’ve also heard good things about Music for Aardvaarks, and John Carlin’s Kids Music Underground in Brooklyn Heights.
 If you want a Spanish class that incorporates music and art, you must go to Juguemos A Cantar – maravilloso!